melish/informea/docroot/sites/all/modules/contrib/powertagging/README.txt

 -- USAGE --

-- Configure a PowerTagging configuration at admin/config/semantic-drupal/powertagging.
+- Configure a PowerTagging configuration at admin/config/services/powertagging.
 - Add the now available "PowerTagging Tags" field to all the entity bundles you want.
 Currently supported entity types are nodes, users and taxonomy terms.
 - After completely configuring the new field, tagging is available inside the edit-area of entities of your configured bundle.
-- For batch operations go to the "Batch jobs" tab in the configuration of a specific PowerTagging configuration. (admin/config/semantic-drupal/powertagging/XXX)